OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Trust Issues.md

 GenAI eats tasks, not jobs.

-### Q: How much does every individual trust themselves on this journey.
-I feel that we are made for this moment.
-We are innately creative, adaptive, and capable of leading with curiosity instead of fear.
-How do you think that individual courage can scale into collective transformation?

-Yes!

-### Q: One person shared: “Billions are being invested in AI technology — but far less in understanding humanity.”
-Jerry, from your perspective, how can leaders balance the trust they place in AI with an equally strong investment in understanding the humans it’s meant to serve?

-The

 ### Q: Around this idea of Augment or Replace – Will AI help us become ‘super humans’ — or will it replace us?
 How do you see trust shaping which of those futures we end up living?

 The

-### Q: From speaker David Allison, a Human Values Research Pioneer.
-David says: “Once you can pinpoint the precise shared values that matter to people—the values most affected by AI—you can craft engagement strategies that align with what they already care about.”
-How have you seen shared values help build trust and adoption in practice?

 First, this is all about how you approach it.
 Your intentions are telegraphed through your actions.